yikesoftware/d3ctf-2022-pwn-d3guard/README.md

 Exp: `cat /flag` (*^_^*).

+> Hint: There is a little vulnerability that can complete information leak.
+This is very helpful for the progress of some teams.

+> Hint: The builtin `Print()` function accept multi args, what could this mean?  or you can just read `https://github.com/tianocore/edk2` to find some directions.

 # Notice

 1. The environment of the attachment is **not exactly** the same as the game environment.